SciML/sciml.ai/_posts/2017-8-25-StiffDDESDE.md

 commutative (commutative noise addressed later).
 Higher order and adaptive methods coming soon.

+## Solvers for Stiff Delay Differential Equations (DDEs and DADEs)

+The stiff methods from OrdinaryDiffEq.jl are now compatible with the delay equation methods.
+But there's more to it than that.
+Technically a stiff solver (with mass matrices for a differential-algebraic equation) in `MethodOfSteps` just works but it wasn't fully efficient.
+The issue is that the stiff methods weren't aware of the possibility of repetitions.
+Delay differential equations have to extrapolate and use fixed-point iteration in order to take timesteps larger than the smallest delay.
+The ODE methods which DelayDiffEq.jl wraps are now aware of this and will reuse the factorized Jacobians when steps are repeated.
+The result is that `MethodOfSteps` extensions of many of the Rosenbrock and SDIRK methods become very efficient solvers for stiff DDEs.
+More work will come by improving the fixed-point iteration scheme (making it Anderson accelerated for speed and better convergence properties), but the basics are here and ready to be used.

+## State-Dependent Delay Equation Solvers

+State-dependent delay equations are delay differential equations where the delays are dependent on the independent and dependent variables.
+For example, it could be a differential equation where `u' = u(t-u^2)`.
+We now have two means to solve such problems.

+One is through a residual control on `RK4()`.
+This setup is now found in the docs and is tested, and it is similar to the `ddesd` algorithm of MATLAB.
+While it will only solve state-dependent delay equations with low accuracy, this method is sufficient for roughly solving the equations "to plotting accuracy" and can be a relatively cheap means for doing so.
+We hope to add more residual control RK methods to fill this out.

+Additionally, we have added full discontinuity tracking for state-dependent delays.
+This automatically detects all discontinuities from the user-specified delays and will accurately hit these points "exactly".
+We have verified on test equations that this indeed gets to floating point accuracy and thus should be used in cases where accuracy is needed.
+Additionally, this form can handle "neutral".
+What this means is that in your history function you can use `h(t-τ,Val{1})` to get not the value in the past, but the derivative in the past (the number of derivatives you can get is dependent on the interpolant).
+Using order tracking for the discontinuities we can properly prorogate issues arriving from this type of interaction as well, which means that the full power of the interpolation is allowed if you set `neutral=true` in the problem type.
+You can use this to implement things like integral equations using the history function.

 ## Boundary Value Problem (BVP) Solvers

 BVPs are ODEs where you specify boundary constraints like "u at the end must be